-Transparency for suggestions:
+Transparency for suggestions

-One way to curb this anxiety for your employees is to offer transparency regarding existing suggestions.
-However, this does not mean simply stating in conversation or via email whether it’s already been suggested but having a centralized log of these contributions.
+One way to curb anxiety for your employees is to offer transparency regarding existing suggestions.
+However, this does not mean simply stating in conversation or via email whether it’s already been suggested, but having a centralized log of these contributions.
 This means people can view existing contributions in their own time.
 This also makes it easier for leadership to have an understanding and overview of the success of their initial ideation process.

 Set aside time for innovation

-Be aware of self-bias
+Be aware of self-bias when encouraging innovation

 After asking employees for their suggestions, organizations need to be aware of the self-bias that staff will have when evaluating their own ideas.
 Developing a structured evaluation and justification process to conduct after the ideation stage is complete means you can begin to overcome the issue of self-bias among your employees.
-Look for upcoming content on how to develop an idea evaluation process here.

 Structuring and centralizing the ideation and innovation process sets expectations for employees and helps them be more creative and original.
 Idea management tools can help organizations to develop and sustain this process, and with edison365ideas, you can configure the evaluation of ideas to cater to the factors that matter most to your organization.
 To find out more click here.